-Dr. Timothy O'Mara is an orthopedic trauma and pediatric orthopedics/orthopedic surgery specialist in Reno, NV.
-He accepts Medicare insurance.
-He graduated from the University of Nevada School of Medicine and then he performed his residency at a hospital affiliated with the University of Washington.
+Dr. Timothy O'Mara works as an orthopedic traumatologist and pediatric orthopedist.
+Dr. O'Mara takes Medicare insurance.
+He studied medicine at the University of Nevada School of Medicine.
+His residency was performed at a hospital affiliated with the University of Washington.

 Conditions / Treatments

 Orthopedic trauma is a branch of orthopedic surgery that focuses on the care of seriously broken bones, especially following accidents.
 Although all orthopedic surgeons treat common fractures, some breaks are difficult to treat and require specialized care in order to heal properly.
 Some examples of the kinds of injuries that an orthopedic trauma specialist might handle include: